Create a project named my-app

-Using the "Tunnel" connection type will make app reloads considerably slower than on "LAN" or "Local", so it's best to avoid tunnel when possible.
-You may want to install a simulator/emulator to speed up development if "Tunnel" is required for accessing your machine from another device on your network.
+Using the Tunnel connection type will make the app reloads considerably slower than on LAN or Local, so it's best to avoid tunnel when possible.
+You may want to install an emulator/simulator to speed up development if Tunnel is required for accessing your machine from another device on your network.

-If you are using a simulator or emulator, you may find the following Expo CLI keyboard shortcuts to be useful to open the app on any of the following platforms:
+If you are using an emulator/simulator, you may find the following Expo CLI keyboard shortcuts to be useful to open the app on any of the following platforms:

 Expo Go is configured by default to automatically reload the app whenever a file is changed, but let's make sure to go over the steps to enable it in case somehow things aren't working.

 Make sure you have the development mode enabled in Expo CLI.